 endpoint your app will send remote requests to.
 This is done using the endpoint property of the scheduledTrigger module.
 Using endpoint rather than function tells Forge that your app will invoke a remote endpoint.endpoint item with a key matching the endpoint name you specified in the previous step.

-remote property to the key that uniquely identifies the remote system the endpoint will communicate with.route.path to the REST API operation path to be appended to the remote’s baseUrl, to invoke the desired REST API.auth property.remotes item with a key matching the remote name you specified in the endpoint, setting the baseUrl to the site URL prefix to prepend to the routes specified in your app's route.path.Below is an example manifest.yml containing a module that routes an event to /frc-trigger when a Confluence comment is added:
+remote property to the key that uniquely identifies the remote system the endpoint will communicate with.route.path to the REST API operation path to be appended to the remote’s baseUrl, to invoke the desired REST API.auth property.remotes item with a key matching the remote name you specified in the endpoint, setting the baseUrl to the site URL prefix to prepend to the routes specified in your app's route.path.Below is an example manifest.yml configuring a scheduled trigger that invokes a remote endpoint at /frc-trigger every hour:

 You will need to verify the requests received by your remote came from Atlassian and are intended for your app.
 For more information on how to do this, see Verifying remote requests.